momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 # Introduction

-The mechanisms for running the WebSocket protocol over a single stream of an HTTP/2 and HTTP/3 connection are defined in {{?RFC8441}} and {{?RFC9220}}.
+The mechanisms for running the WebSocket protocol {{!RFC6455}} over a single stream of an HTTP/2 and HTTP/3 connection are defined in {{!RFC8441}} and {{!RFC8441}}.
 For bootstrapping WebSockets from HTTP/2 and HTTP/3, the extended CONNECT mechanism is used.
 Support for the extended CONNECT is advertised using HTTP/2 and HTTP/3 settings SETTINGS_ENABLE_CONNECT_PROTOCOL.
 However, the support of extended CONNECT does not necessarily indicate support for WebSockets over that HTTP connection.
 Other protocols such as {{?I-D.draft-ietf-webtrans-overview}} also use extended CONNECT and will be sending SETTINGS_ENABLE_CONNECT_PROTOCOL settings parameters as well.

-If the server sends SETTINGS_ENABLE_CONNECT_PROTOCOL because it supports extended CONNECT but not bootstrapping WebSockets over that HTTP connection, the client sending a WebSocket handshake request will result in a 501 response and falling back to HTTP/1 will be needed.
+If the server sends SETTINGS_ENABLE_CONNECT_PROTOCOL because it supports extended CONNECT but not bootstrapping WebSockets over that HTTP connection, the client sending a WebSocket handshake request will result in a response of 501 (Not Implemented) status code (Section 15.6.2 of {{HTTP}}) and the client would beedn to fall back to HTTP/1.

 # SETTINGS_ENABLE_WEBSOCKETS settigs parameter for h2 nad h3